I think of funny things about twice a year. I think this may be one of them.

 I felt like a louse.
 I'm usually pretty nice, but I often focus on what I want and where I want to be and forget to take time to help people around me whom I don't know.
 That's goodness.
 That's kindness.
 That's whom I want to be.

-Living and working in the Washington, D.C. metro area, I am a patent attorney for Cantor Colburn, LLP, a top law firm in the United States for protecting intellectual property, including drafting and prosecuting patent applications.
+Living and working in the Washington, D.C. metro area, I am a managing partner at Ellsworth IP Group PLLC, where we are devoted to protecting our clients' intellectual property, including drafting and prosecuting patent applications.